 Your racquet requires a looping style until it reaches your back.
 Upon doing this, you want the ball to be at its peak point and if it is making its downward position; you have to toss your racquet to contact with the center.

-This is also one of the vital movements in playing table tennis.
+It is also one of the vital movements of playing table tennis.
 If you opt to learn how to serve in tennis, you need to master your body motions.
 As advised, your stance should have you in a good position.

 Based on the tips on how to improve your serving, you can easily say it is easy to beat your opponent and win the game.
 But, mastering these basic serving tips is not too fast and easy.
 It requires enough time and effort.
 So, make sure you spend enough time to practice the serving tip before playing.

-The excuse many people make about practicing is that there are either not enough practice partners or you do not have the time.
-To solve both those problems, you simply take fifteen minutes out of your day to practice serves.
-You don’t need a practice partner and it only takes fifteen minutes each time!
+Many people make excuses about practicing because there are not enough practice partners or do not have the time.
+To solve both those problems, you take fifteen minutes out of your day to practice serves.
+You don’t need a practice partner, and it only takes fifteen minutes each time!
 Even every other day would be helpful.

-Considering that serves take up about half the match, it is pretty important.
+Considering that serves take up about half the match, it is pretty vital.
 If you have good serves, you can win effortless points, but unfortunately, that advantage also applies to your opponent.

-In the game, it is important to avoid giving your opponent the perfect setup, or even worse missing your own serve.
+It is essential to avoid giving your opponent the perfect setup or even worse missing your serve in the game.

-When you are alone, take the chance to come up with new, innovative motions that may surprise your opponent!
-(Make sure the serves remain legal and visible to the opponent and umpire) Just try to make it a part of your daily practice and after a few weeks, you and your opponents will be able to see results.
+When you are alone, take the chance to develop new, innovative motions that may surprise your opponent!
+(Make sure the serves remain legal and visible to the opponent and umpire) Just try to make it a part of your daily practice, and after a few weeks, you and your opponents will be able to see results.

 1 – Read correctly the serve.
 Pay attention to: